hughhyndman/pgtokdb/README.md

 psql:dev/pgtokdb/test/pgtokdb_test.sql:xx: ERROR:  Argument 1 uses an unsupport type
 ```

-The Happy Path Testing should not produce any errors, while the Exception Path Testing should only produce errors that are emited from the extension.
+The Happy Path Testing should not produce any errors, while the Exception Path Testing should only produce those errors that are emited from the extension.

 ## Acknowledgements
 Aside from the excellent documentation on the Postgres site, there is a lot of good material written by software engineers on various technical aspects of writing Postgres extensions, as follows.